hypn/wasm-testing/hello-cpp/README.md

 Then open http://{ip}:4444/hello-cpp.html in browser.

-"Hello from C++!" should be shown in lower half of the screen, and console tab.
+"Hello from C++!" should be shown in lower half of the screen, and browser console tab.